Digital security concept with multiple padlock icons and abstract blue and yellow grid background.

 Measurement across 19 domains

 Measurement is key to improvement.
-We use established frameworks within SAFE to create 19 benchmarked domains and score against them.
+We use established frameworks to create 19 benchmarked domains and score against them.

 Our 19 SAFE domains cover all critical areas and can be grouped into 4 main areas of scrutiny: security policies, data protection, exposure and information security management system (ISMS).

-A combination of scorecards, reports and visual data representations deliver a detailed, 360 degree view of your resilience profile that enable board level discussions regarding future security spend, and offer proof of improvement activities to cyber insurers, for example.
+A combination of scorecards, reports and visual data representations deliver a 360 degree view of your resilience profile that enable highly informed board level security investment discussions, and offer proof of improvement activities for GRC and insurance purposes.

 The spider graphs below are typical of a visual way in which we demonstrate progress.
 Each point represents one of the 19 domains, with each concentric line a measure of achievement.
 Resilient businesses will place all points on the green or blue lines ...